fluxcd/flux2/rfcs/0000-trust-store-for-tls-and-ssh/README.md

 #### Controller-level Trusted Certificates

-*NOTE:* this requires no changes on the controllers, as this is based on the ways that TLS surface the trust store.
+**Note:** this requires no changes to the controllers, as this is based on the ways in which TLS surface the trust store.
 This RFC only formalizes it as a supported approach.

 To trust CAs that are not part of the root trusted CAs, the OS level trust store